 Paine, who lives in Los Angeles and drives a Telsa Roadster, sees electric vehicles as “something that is fundamentally similar to an iPhone or iPod.”
 In addition to his advocacy for electric cars, Paine has been active in campaigns to stop deforestation, nuclear testing in Nevada and freeway expansions in California.

 a, "“Who Killed the Electric Car” Director Speaks at Lawrence University as Part of Earth Day Celebration" (2011).
 Press Releases.
-Paper 466.
+466.